 The Study Area is within the Rockhampton Regional Council and Banana Shire Council Local Government Areas (LGA).
 The predominant land use in both LGAs is rural agriculture comprising mostly beef cattle grazing and farmland cropping including cotton and lucerne.
 Some forestry, coal mining and power generation also occur.
-Elevations within the Study Area ranges from approximately 120 metres (m) Australian Height Datum (AHD) to 500 m AHD, characterised by varying landforms within the Study Area that comprises peaks and valleys, with areas of lower, generally flatter topography surrounding the Study Area to the east and west.
+Elevations within the Study Area ranges from approximately 500 metres (m) Australian Height Datum (AHD) to 120 m AHD, characterised by varying landform within the Study Area that comprises of peaks and valleys, with areas of lower, generally flatter topography surrounding the Study Area to the east and west.

 Major highways in proximity to the Study Area include the Bruce Highway to the east, Burnett Highway to the west, and the Dawson Highway to the south.
 These major transport corridors link to the cities of Rockhampton and Gladstone, as well as the Port of Gladstone from which the proposed turbine components will be transported.
 Access to the Study Area is primarily via the Burnett Highway located to the east of the Study Area, as well as lower order roads in Banana Shire Council including McDonalds Road and Playfields Road.
+Details of all land parcels within the Study Area are provided in Table 1.1.